 14 February 1988: Prostitute Lynette White, 20, is found stabbed more than 50 times in a flat in Cardiff docklands.

 November 1988: Five men are arrested and go on trial in 1989.
-But the judge died unexpectedly during the case and a second trial was scheduled.
+But the judge dies unexpectedly during the case and a second trial is scheduled.

-June 1990: At this second trial, two of the men were cleared but three - Stephen Miller, Yusef Abdullahi and Tony Paris - were found guilty and sentenced to life in prison.
+June 1990: At the second trial, two of the men are cleared but three - Stephen Miller, Yusef Abdullahi and Tony Paris - are found guilty and sentenced to life in prison.

-1992: The Court of Appeal rules that a gross miscarriage of justice had taken place and the Cardiff Three have their conviction quashed and are freed.
-Delivering his ruling Lord Justice Taylor criticises police officers for the way they interviewed Stephen Miller.
+1992: The Court of Appeal rules a gross miscarriage of justice has taken place and the Cardiff Three have their conviction quashed and are freed.
+Delivering his ruling, Lord Justice Taylor criticises police officers for the way they interviewed Stephen Miller.

 September 2000: A new inquiry into the murder is launched by South Wales Police.

-January 2002: Police announce they have built up a genetic profile of the killer and the five men originally charged all give DNA samples - none matched the profile.
+January 2002: Police announce they have built up a genetic profile of the killer and the five men originally charged all give DNA samples - none match the profile.

-February 2003: Gafoor, a security guard from Llanharan, near Bridgend, is arrested by police.
+February 2003: Gafoor, a security guard from Llanharan, near Bridgend, is arrested.